USA Gymnastics releases report on sex abuse scandal that rocked sport

 "I think there's probably fault throughout the organization," Paul Parilla, chairman of the USA Gymnastics board of directors, told NBC News.
 "Who can say that we have done everything it's possible to do to protect athletes?"

-USA Gymnastics, which selects the nation's Olympic teams, tapped Daniels after it was rocked by allegations in the Indianapolis Star that it had mishandled a raft of molestation cases, including accusations that team doctor Larry Nassar preyed on dozens of girls for years.
+USA Gymnastics, which selects the U.S. Olympic teams, tapped Daniels to examine its policies after it was rocked by allegations in the Indianapolis Star that it had mishandled a raft of molestation cases, including accusations that team doctor Larry Nassar preyed on scores of girls for years.

 "The report calls for a change in culture but those who created the toxic culture remain in charge of the organization," Manly said.

 Nassar's case merited just a few mentions in the 100-page report, which cited it as an example of delayed reporting of suspected abuse.
-USA Gymnastics admits it waited five weeks to notify law enforcement after his behavior was flagged, but Daniels didn't assign any blame for that.
+USA Gymnastics admits it waited five weeks to notify law enforcement after his behavior was flagged, but Daniels didn't assign any blame.

 "My charge was to look at the policies in place and the practices in place," she said.
 "I did not go into what any person may or may not have done in the past."